Nagarro-ICAgile-Programming-Template/ci-configuration/README.md

 ## Directory layout and naming conventions

-The workflows need a specific dirctory layout to be reused.
+The workflows need a specific directory layout to be reused.
 Take care that the names are case-sensitve.

 ```
 + my-repo